parrotletml/era_session_six/MNIST.md

 2. Transition layer -> Here we have used MaxPolling2D to reduce channel size by half, followed by a dropout of 0.01
 3. Block 2 -> Convolution with a kernel of size 8\*3\*3 and padding 1, we do two sets of such convolution
 4. Transition layer -> Here we have used MaxPolling2D to reduce channel size by half, followed by a dropout of 0.01
-5. Block 2 -> Convolution with a kernel of size 16\*3\*3 and padding 1, we do two sets of such convolution
+5. Block 2 -> Convolution with a kernel of size 8\*3\*3 and padding 1, we do two sets of such convolution
-6. Transition layer -> A 1\*1 convolution is used to reduce the channel from 16 to 10
+6. Transition layer -> AdaptiveAvgPool2d is used to reduce the channel size from 7 to 1
-7. Output layer -> GAP is used to convert every channel to 1\*1 and then passed to softmax
+7. Output layer -> A 1\*1 Convolution is used to change 8 channels to 10 channels and then passed to softmax

     ```
     ----------------------------------------------------------------